 Probiotics are the good bacteria all pets need to build and maintain a strong immune system.

-Total-Biotics is specially formulated with 11 species of stabilized natural probiotics to boost your dog's immune system.
-It works by cleaning out your Schnauzer’s intestines of toxins and then reestablishes normal ph balance.
+Natural probiotics boost your dog's immune system.
+They work by cleaning out your Schnauzer’s intestines of toxins and then reestablish normal ph balance.
 The body is then able to absorb nutrients effectively so it can once again become healthy and fight disease and infection.
 The digestive system is the first line of defense for the immune system.
 Probiotics maintain and restore a healthy gut.

 Benefits of Probiotics for Dogs